-TPE will follow a QA/QC program in the field to ensure that all samples collected and field measurements taken are representative of actual field and environmental conditions and that data obtained are accurate and reproducible.
+TPE will follow a quality assurance and quality control (QA/QC) program in the field to ensure that all samples collected and field measurements taken are representative of actual field and environmental conditions and that data obtained are accurate and reproducible.
 These activities and laboratory QA/QC procedures are described below.

 Field Samples: Additional samples may be taken in the field to evaluate both sampling and analytical methods.
-Three basic categories of QA/QC samples that may be collected are trip samples, field blanks, and duplicate samples.
+Three basic categories of QA/QC samples that may be collected are trip blanks, field blanks, and duplicate samples.

-Trip blanks are a check for cross-contamination during sample collection, shipment, and in the laboratory.
-Analytically confirmed organic-free water shall be used for organic parameters and deionized water for metal parameters.
+Trip blanks are a check for cross-contamination during sample collection, shipment, and laboratory analysis.
+They are water samples that remain with the collected samples during transportation and are analyzed along with the field samples to check for residual contamination.
+Analytically confirmed organic-free water will be used for organic parameters and deionized water for metal parameters.
 Blanks will be prepared by the laboratory supplying the sample containers.
-The blank shall be numbered, packaged, and sealed in the same manner as the other samples.
-One trip blank will be used for each sample set of less than 20 samples.
-At least 5% blanks will be used for sets greater than 20 samples.
-The trip blank is a water sample that remains with the collected samples during transportation and is analyzed along with the field samples to check for residual contamination.
+The blanks will be numbered, packaged, and sealed in the same manner as the other samples.
+One trip blank will be used for sets greater than 20 samples.
 The trip blank is not to be opened by either the sample collectors or the handlers.